szilvia-csernus/community-transport/README.md

 The user can keep track of their requests in the `My Requests` page.

 Here, we can see Ethan's newly registered requests.
 The first request opens automatically and a map shows the route of the requested trip.
 It calculates the distance and the approx. time of travel.
 There is an option to Cancel this request too.
+The reason why just the first request is rendered with a map is that the Google Map API is a paid for service and rendering a map for all requests would quickly multiply the costs.

 ![My Requests](readme-images/my-requests-open-awaiting.jpeg)